wso2/docs-devant/en/docs/devant-concepts/ci-cd.md

 ## Build

-Devant auto-generates build pipelines that may slightly differ depending on the component type you create.
-Generally, all build pipelines work as follows:
+Devant automated build pipelines work as follows:

-- Builds a container image either from the provided source code or from a given Dockerfile for a specific commit.
+- Automatically builds a container image from the provided source code for the new commit.
-- Runs security and vulnerability scans if applicable, depending on the component type.
+- Runs security and vulnerability scans if applicable, depending on the integration type.
 - Pushes the container image to a container registry.
 In the cloud data plane, Devant pushes the image to a Devant-managed registry.
 If it is a private data plane organization, Devant pushes the image to a registry that you own.
 - Updates service endpoints and API specifications from the provided repository if applicable.

-In addition to these steps, some buildpacks support integrating unit tests into the build pipeline.
-For more details, see [Integrate Unit Tests into the Build Pipeline](../develop-components/integrate-unit-tests-into-the-build-pipeline.md).

 ### Repeatable builds